Visual Resources Center

-The Visual Resources Collection has traditionally offered at least one research assistantship each semester to a graduate student in the Department of Art History.
+The Visual Resources Center occasionally offers research assistantships to graduate students in the Department of Art History.
 Research Assistants learn the research, cataloging, and imaging skills that are central to our activities.
-They assist the Visual Resources Collection staff in our day-to-day operation, and help to guide the collection's growth through a variety of independent projects.
+They assist the Visual Resources Center staff in our day-to-day operation, and help to guide the collection's growth through a variety of independent projects.

 Undergraduate Work-Study Positions

-The Visual Resources Collection typically has a number of employment opportunities each semester for University of Delaware undergraduates.
+The Visual Resources Center may have one or more employment opportunities each semester for University of Delaware undergraduates.
 Student assistants are primarily responsible for scanning and editing new images for the collection.

-Students must be eligible for work-study in order to be considered for a position in the Visual Resources Collection.
+Students must be eligible for work-study in order to be considered for a position in the Visual Resources Center.